sderose/zsh_argparse/docs/zerg_new.md

     }
 ```

+`zerg` works a lot like Python's `argparse` so if you know either then
+learning the other should be pretty easy.
+But zerg is all zsh.

-If desired, you can dispose of them afterward (or see "Re-use" below).
+If desired, you can dispose of the parser afterward (or see "Re-use" below).
 At the moment, re-creating a parser you've already created is an error,
 so you may want to delete or test before creating.
 However, this is expected
 to change so that you can just re-use what's there unless you specify